bassil/hello-world/README.md

 I studied Mathematics with Computer Science (Theoretical Computer Science) at MassTech, and occasionally cook gourmet dinners.

-I'm currently working on a team trying to better understand trips from "big" data.
+Most recently, I worked on a team trying to better understand trips from "big" data.

-My current "non-academic" interests include history of human interaction, debating soccer tactics, and trying to figure out how to disrupt existing markets with innovation.
+My current "non-academic" interests include history of human interaction, debating soccer tactics, and whether 42 is really the answer to the meaning of life, the universe, and everything.